Australia's Police Badge History from Ozbadge.com

 qpolkcgorgetbadge1.jpg

 The King's Crown, "silver", "High Collar" or "Gorget" Badge was issued for use by Commissioned Officers only.
 Very early versions are hallmarked JR Gaunt and Son, London.
-This badge normally has an "unvoided crown", black enamel type and "North-South" lugs.
-After 1920, some versions were also made by Wallace Bishop and also by A.J.Parkes.
-Normally worn in pairs on the Officer's "high collar" until c1949 and then on both lapels of the new uniform on a "gorget" cloth tab.
+This badge can have a "voided or "unvoided crown", black enamel type and "North-South" lugs.
+After 1920, versions were also made by Wallace Bishop and also A.J.Parkes.
+Normally worn in pairs on the Officer's "high collar" until c1949 and then on both lapels of the new uniform on a "gorget" cloth tab. c 1906-1959.
+Commissioner Carroll (1934-49) wore "gold" voided, versions.
+Extremely Rare

-c 1906-1959.
-Extremely Rare.
-This badge has also been rarely, but mistakenly, used as a cap badge.
-Also made, for a short time, in a Very Rare, Queen's Crown version; c 1960.
+This badge has also been used, mistakenly, as a cap badge.
+It was also made, for a short time, in a Very Rare, Queen's Crown version; c 1960.

 qpolsgthatbadgeaok2.jpg

 The Queenland Police QC Constable's and Sergeant's cap badge.
-The constable's badge number was in the plinth area.
+Constable's "Registered Numbers" were usually in the plinth area.
 1978 -1989.
 Scarce for the constable's badge and Very Rare for the Sergeant's badge.
 Hallmarked A.J.
 Parkes.
-A version with "PIPE BAND" in plinth with a safety pin with circle fitting on the back, was also made for the bands "feather bonnet" head dress.
+A version with "PIPE BAND" in plinth with a safety pin with circle or wheel fitting on the back, was also made for the bands "feather bonnet" head dress.
 Extremeley Rare.
-A now Scarce IPA momento badge, which were all numbered "1111", was also made after it was withdrawn.
+A now Scarce IPA momento badge, which were all numbered with the number "1111", was also made after it was withdrawn and used as a retirement, presentation and/or collectors badge.
+A smaller "lapel" badge of this version was also made, but apparently not officially issued.

 qpolwaterpolicesgtaok.jpg

-The obsolete Queen's Crown Queensland Water Police Sergeant's badge.
-A badge "number" or the "SGT" Sergeant rank was normally in the plinth area.
+The obsolete, Queen's Crown, Queensland Water Police, Sergeant's cap badge.
+A constable' s " Registered Number" or the "SGT" Sergeant rank was normally in the plinth area.
 There was also a rare "blank" VIP momento badge made.
 Badges numbered "1111" were not issued and are local IPA momento badges; now considered Scarce.

 qpolkcbullionofficers.jpg